jitsi/handbook/docs/dev-guide/iframe.md

     ...
 });
 ```
-* **getParticipantsInfo** - Returns an array containing participant information such as ID, display name, avatar URL. and email.
+* **getParticipantsInfo** - Returns an array containing participant information such as ID, display name, avatar URL, and email.

 ```javascript
 api.getParticipantsInfo();